jamesyrose/ZoomAutomation/README.md

 ```
 58 14 * * 1,3,5 python3 ~/Documents/AutoZoom/automate_zoom.py -c ~/Documents/AutoZoom -m "0123456789" -d 60 -f ~/Documents/AutoZoom/Records -u UCSD_101 --record True --logged_in True  >/dev/null 2>&1
 ```
+### Additional Notes:
+This uses cv2 to compare an image to a screen shot in order to locate elements.
+Resizing the image led to inconsistent results.
+If it does not work for you because it cannot find the image, you may uncomment line 93-97.
+If it continues to not work, you can change "force=False" to "force=True" on line 77.
+This will search for a match until it finds one (which means that it can get stuck in a loop).
+If push comes to shove, reference the "SearchImg" folder and replace them with your own.

+I have tested this on Windows 10 and Linux Mint 19 and it works on both.

 ### Disclaimer:
 Be aware of "Two Party Consent" laws.
 In some countries/states it is illegal to record some one else with out permission.